 CONCERT ORCHESTRA CONDUCTOR

-Mascari earned a Master of Arts in Music Education from Eastern Illinois University in 2018, and his Bachelor’s degree from the University of Illinois at Urbana-Champaign in 2000.
-His teachers and mentors include Louis Bergonzi, Frank Lestina, Deborah Confredo, Jack Ranney, Kathleen Horvath, Fred Stolzfus, John Heath, Bill Jastrow and Michael Rogers.
+Michael Mascari holds a Master of Arts degree in Music Education from Eastern Illinois University and a Bachelor of Music Education degree from the University of Illinois at Urbana-Champaign.
+His teachers and mentors include Allen Tinkham, Louis Bergonzi, Frank Lestina, Deborah Confredo, Jack Ranney, Kathleen Horvath, Fred Stolzfus, John Heath, Bill Jastrow, and Michael Rogers.

 On a Sunday morning, Mascari can be found at Church of Our Saviour in Lincoln Park where he serves, along with his wife, Cate, as the music minister for the church’s contemporary service.
-He is the proud father of two young musicians, Ariana and Leith, both of whom also participate in the CYSO ensembles.
+He is the proud father of two CYSO musicians, Ariana and Leith.